swharden/CodingBlocksUptime/readme.md

 ## Developer Notes

+### GitHub Actions

+Pushing a commit to the main branch of this repository triggers GitHub actions to build, test, and deploy the Azure Functions application into production.
+See run logs in the [actions tab](https://github.com/swharden/cb-slack-stats/actions) or inspect [ci.yaml](.github/workflows/ci.yaml) for implementation details.

 ### Accessing Secrets
 Let's _not_ commit the slack API key to source control.
 However, this secret must be accessed in a few different places: